One of the questions employees frequently have is about how much they will be paid for overtime hours.

 State laws may provide for overtime or double time pay.
 For example, California requires time-and-a-half or double time pay based on hours worked.
-If you are paid double time and your regular hourly rate is $12.55/hour, the double-time rate would be $25.10/hour.
+For example, if you are paid double time and your regular hourly rate is $12.55/hour, the double-time rate would be $25.10/hour.